nathanjordan/FlaskExample/README.md

  * Restarting with reloader
 </pre>

-Then nagigate to <code>http://127.0.0.1:5000/</code> in your browser that doesn't suck, and it should work
+Then navigate to <code>http://127.0.0.1:5000/</code> in your browser that doesn't suck, and it should work

 ### Enjoy!